-The IMIC agreed to form a technical subgroup to assist with study design.
+The IMIC formed a technical subgroup to assist with study design.
 Representatives of this subgroup include ODFW, OWRD, BLM, and the Klamath Tribes.
 The subgroup helped develop a Scope of Work for consulting services and assisted with the selection of appropriate gravel placement locations.
 A consultant was selected to develop a gravel enhancement plan and a monitoring plan.
-These plans have been completed and reviewed by the IMIC and will serve as a basis for implementation actions under this interim measure.
+These plans were completed and reviewed by the IMIC and serve as a basis for ongoing implementation actions under this interim measure.